 Epilim Patient Information booklet (Feb 2022)

 The latest patient information booklet for Sodium Valproate can be downloaded on our website and can be accessed at the end of this page.

 A range of resources are also available from the HPRA website for prescribers and pharmacists.
 These resources include a HCP Guide; posters, patient information cards and shelf-markers for pharmacists and the risk acknowledgement form for prescribers.
 The guide for Healthcare professionals can also be downloaded on our website or can be accessed at the end of this page.

 Other measures introduced in Ireland to reduce the risks associated with Epilim

 - Warnings on the outside of boxes including a pictogram.

-- Updated Package Insert Leaflet (for example, see PIL for Epilim 100mg tablets.
-PILs for other formulations can be found by searching Epilim at on the HPRA site)
+- Updated Package Insert Leaflet - these leaflets for all formulations of Epilim can be found by searching Epilim on the HPRA site

 - Pack sizes have been made smaller to stop the practice of dispensing Epilim in plastic bags.
 The medication should be made available in its original packaging with the package insert leaflet included.